-2. What are the most important competencies a quartermaster should have?
+2. important competencies a What are the most quartermaster should have?

 Eeeh...
 Well I mentioned being curious.
 I think that is an important competence.
 Like I told you.
 What is also important, is how to get the people you are connected to into action.
 So to activate them.
-But in such a way that it connects with what Network, internet and professional literature

-Being curious, being a connector and being able to activate people they are doing at a time.
+But in such a way that it connects with what they are doing at a time.
 You always have to be able to listen and not be afraid to keep asking questions.
 I also think oral skills are important, when you have a conversation with someone, and you want to match that person, because you see there is a parallel.
 Also being creative in ways to get people to meet each other.